 Roger became a trustee during 2016.
 Recently returned to Devon after many years away, he has fond memories of growing up in Torbay and strong empathy with the Trust’s objectives.
 By profession an accountant, Roger was for more than 20 years a partner with a major international firm of accountants, in London and then in Hong Kong, surprisingly perhaps another place with an outstanding natural environment and its own Unesco Global Geopark.

-We are waiting for John's image and information about him
+We are waiting for John's bio

 We are waiting for Janet's image and information about her